RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 > id-fpki-common-cardAuth ::= {2 16 840 1 101 3 2 1 3 17}
 >
 > id-fpki-common-piv-contentSigning ::= {2 16 840 1 101 3 2 1 3 39}
+>
+> id-fpki-common-public-trusted-serverAuth
+::= {2 16 840 1 101 3 2 1 3 42}

-Certificates that express the id-fpki-common-piv-contentSigning policy OID shall not express any other policy OIDs.
+Certificates that express the id-fpki-common-piv-contentSigning or id-fpki-common-public-trusted-serverAuth policy OIDs shall not express any other policy OIDs.

 ### Usage of Policy Constraints Extension